 In 1990, The American Society of Neurophysiological Monitoring was founded to serve the blossoming IONM field.
 According to the society’s definition, IONM “includes any measure employed to assess the ongoing functional integrity of the central or peripheral nervous system in the operating theatre or other acute care setting.”
 With close to 1,000 members all over the globe, the society dedicates itself to the advancement of quality IONM services for protection and safety of patients.

-ASNM members include a variety of intraoperative neuromonitoring professionals, such as technicians, audiologists, physiologists, neurosurgeons, neurologists, anesthesiologists, orthopedists, nurses and EMT surgeons.
+ASNM members include a variety of intraoperative neuromonitoring professionals, such as technicians, audiologists, physiologists, neurosurgeons, neurologists, anesthesiologists, orthopedists, nurses and ENT surgeons.
 They include educational services to IONM veterans in the field, recent graduates and students still in school.
 An ASNM membership offers connections to the neuromonitoring field and also offers continuing medical education credits to keep its members up to date on news and advancements.